sequenceiq/blog/source/_posts/2014-06-11-ambari-cluster-on-docker.markdown

 there is an interest to know the technical details.

 We will provide a REST api to provision a hadoop cluster.
-The cluster can be hosted on AWS ec2, or azure, or even on you laptop, but always based on the same concept:
+The cluster can be hosted on AWS ec2, or azure, or even on your laptop, but always based on the same concept:
 [Apache Ambari](http://ambari.apache.org/) managed [docker](http://www.docker.com/)
 containers.